merely-useful/py-rse/index.md

 cut and paste the `normalize_rectangle` function into a new file called `geometry.py` and save that file in a new directory called `exercises`.

-1. To ensure that the inputs to `normalize_rectange` are valid, add \gref{preconditions}{precondition} to check that (a) `rect` contains 4 coordinates,
+1. To ensure that the inputs to `normalize_rectangle` are valid, add \gref{preconditions}{precondition} to check that (a) `rect` contains 4 coordinates,
 (b) the width of the rectangle is a positive, non-zero value (i.e. `x0 < x1`), and